Your Personalized Power Portal

 WattBuy Recommendations for Your Home

-Toggle each recommendation on and off to see its impact on your bill.
+Toggle each recommendation on and off to see its impact on your bill, energy usage, and carbon emissions.

 Rooftop Solar